Who comes to counselling?

 Does counselling help?

 We believe so, but then we would.
 So, don’t just take our word for it.
-Numerous studies have repeatedly shown that talking therapies make a significant difference over a wide range of mental health and well-being issues.
-The British Association for Counselling and Psychotherapy (BACP, 2008) published a systematic review of the as the effectiveness of counselling in primary care.
+Many studies have repeatedly shown that talking therapies make a significant difference over a wide range of mental health and well-being issues.
+The British Association for Counselling and Psychotherapy (BACP, 2008) published a systematic review considering the effectiveness of counselling in primary care.
 Their report concluded that counselling is highly effective in both the short and long term.
 Similarly, the NHS (2018) believes that talking therapies can be as or more effective than medication at treating a wide range of mental health conditions.

 How counselling can help me?